Bob Nightengale: Career

 In 1998, Nightengale was hired to cover league-wide MLB news at USA Today.
 He became an insider, often breaking stories about various players and teams.
 In May 2009, he joined Twitter and has since used the platform to break league news, mostly transactions.
 On February 4, 2021, Nightengale tweeted that Trevor Bauer would sign a deal with the New York Mets, a news-break that later proved to be false when Bauer signed with the Los Angeles Dodgers.
 Nightengale later revealed that Bauer's representatives had told him that there was a deal in place with the Mets and that they had even disclosed contract details of the supposed agreement.

-In August 2021, Nightengale was criticized by fans after urging his Twitter followers to "find" a Rockies fan who had been accused of shouting a racial slur and called for the fan's imprisonment.
+In August 2021, Nightengale was criticized after urging his Twitter followers to "find" a Rockies fan who had been falsely accused of shouting a racial slur and called for the fan's imprisonment.
 Nightengale later deleted the tweets and apologized after an investigation found that the fan was trying to get the attention of the Rockies mascot Dinger for his grandchildren.

 During the 2021–22 Major League Baseball lockout, Nightengale was on the scene at the February negotiations that took place at Roger Dean Stadium in Jupiter, Florida, providing updates and details via Twitter.
 He received fanfare from online baseball fans for his reporting on the lockout.
 ESPN insider Jeff Passan commended Nightengale's coverage of the lockout, tweeting "Bob rules."

+During the 2023 MLB Winter Meetings, Nightengale reported that the Chicago Cubs organization's hopes of signing free agent Shohei Ohtani had "significantly waned."
+Afterward, Cubs executive Jed Hoyer confronted Nightengale at the meeting and exchanged "stern words" with him.
+ESPN reporter Jesse Rogers, who reported on the confrontation between Nightengale and Hoyer, said that he believed the Cubs front office was upset that the news was leaked.

+He is also an annual "Baseball Career Conference" speaker for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.

 Personal life

 Nightengale is based in Phoenix.
-His son, Bobby, is currently a Cincinnati Reds beat writer for The Cincinnati Enquirer.
+His son, Bobby, is currently a Minnesota Twins beat writer.

 Nightengale has often been outspoken about race relations in baseball.
 In a New York Daily News interview, he said that having a black wife and biracial children have shaped his views, particularly instances where his family was subjected to housing discrimination in Vero Beach, Florida.